rubymonsters/speakerinnen_liste/README.md

 - this prints the firstname, lastname and email address of all published and not exported profiles
 - copy that and paste in numbers ( or any other spreadsheet app )

-- this also sets the exported_at field to the current date so we conlyy export each profile once
+- this also sets the exported_at field to the current date so we only export each profile once

 # ♥ Code of Conduct